unChaz/sci-fi-5e/srd/general/introduction.md

 Naturally born sleeves vary greatly, as the genetic diversity of humanity expanded when we spread out around the solar system.

 ### Quality Control
 All sleeves must be appraised by the **Board of Quality Control** to ensure buyer protection.
-Sleeves are appraised with the following traits:
+Sleeves are appraised with the following traits with a score between -2 and 2:

 | Trait | Description |